 Remove the Wheel/s

-First, you should start by raising up your car with a floor jack and jack stands.
-If you do not have a floor jack you can check our review of the best floor jacks.
-By removing the tires you can inspect the disc a lot better to see if there is any damage to it.
+First of all, you should raise your car with a floor jack and jack stands.
+If you do not have a jack, you can consult our overview of the best floor jacks.
+If you remove the tires, you can inspect the disc much better to see if it is damaged.

 Check the discs

-Now when you can inspect the discs carefully, check both the inside and outside of the disc.
-Check for rust or any other damages on the disc.
-If the discs are very rusty or damaged, the best way is to replace both front discs.
-If you notice that the discs look good but there is grease on them, try to clean it off with brake cleaner.
+Now you can carefully inspect the discs, so check both the inside and outside of the disc.
+Check for rust or other damage to the disc.
+If the discs are heavily rusted or damaged, it is best to replace both front discs.
+If you find that the discs look good but there is grease on them, try cleaning them with brake cleaner.
 You can find brake cleaner here on Amazon: CRC Brake Parts Cleaner.
-Make sure that you check both front brake discs.
+Make sure you check both front brake discs.

 Reinstall the Wheel

-Since you only took off the wheel, all you have to do is put it back on and voila!
+As you have only removed the wheel, all you have to do is put it back on and voila!
 Mission accomplished!

 Testing Front Disc Brakes by Driving

-Disc brakes can be checked in two ways either by driving your car or by lifting the front end of your car with a jack and checking them.
-While the latter of these methods is a bit impractical, the former is more practical, so we will start off with that first.
+Disc brakes can be checked in two ways, either by driving the car or by lifting the front of the car with a jack and checking the brakes.
+While the latter method is somewhat impractical, the former is more practical, so we will start with the former.

-Checking the front disc brakes while driving is easy.
-First, try to drive slow and brake after every 3-5 seconds to check the strength of the brakes.
-Once you are confident with their performance at slow speeds you can speed up and do the real tests.
-Finally, accelerate to 30-40 mph and brake hard.
-If everything is good, you will probably feel the tightness of the brakes and a sudden jerk.
+It is easy to check the front disc brakes while driving.
+First, try to drive slowly and brake after every 3-5 seconds to check the strength of the brakes.
+Once you are familiar with the performance of the brakes at low speeds, you can go faster and do the real tests.
+Finally, accelerate to 30-40mph and brake hard.
+If all goes well, you will probably feel the tautness of the brakes and a sudden jolt.

-Make sure there are no vibrations in the steering wheel when braking and that the car is not going to the right or left when braking.
-If you have vibrations in your steering wheel when braking, it’s probably the front brake discs that are imbalanced and have to be replaced.
+Make sure that there is no vibration in the steering wheel when braking and that the vehicle does not move to the right or left when braking.
+If you experience vibrations in the steering wheel when braking, it is probably the front brake discs that are unbalanced and need to be replaced.